 - It is desirable, wherever possible, to allow the education or employment of a child to proceed without interruption

 - It is desirable, wherever possible, to allow a child to reside in his or her own home

 - The penalty imposed on a child for an offence should be no greater than that imposed on an adult who commits an offence of the same kind

 - It is desirable that children who commit offences be assisted with their reintegration into the community so as to sustain family and community ties

 - It is desirable that children who commit offences accept responsibility for their actions and, wherever possible, make reparation for their actions

 - Subject to the other principles described, consideration should be given to the effect of any crime on the victim.

 Our seasoned criminal defence solicitors understand how to assist children caught up in the law and treat every case with confidentiality and sensitivity.
 We make an intimidating process easier for everyone.
 We have particular experience with members of marginalised communities, such as indigenous peoples and refugees, and are aware of their unique circumstances.

-Please contact us on (02) 9261 4281 if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons.
+Please contact us on (02) 9261 4281 if you are in need of legal advice or representation from a lawyer experienced in dealing with young persons in Children’s Court.
 Alternatively, you can call us on (02) 9261 4281 or leave us a message through our online contact form.